agrawalprash/Electronic-Voting-System/util/commitment/README.md

 This program assumes that you have: <br/>
 a) followed gmp install instructions from https://gmplib.org/#DOWNLOAD <br/>
-b) followed pbc install instructions from https://crypto.stanford.edu/pbc/howto.html
+b) followed pbc install instructions from https://crypto.stanford.edu/pbc/howto.html <br/>

+GMP and PBC library can be installed using `make install` command